ztyyLV/web-twain-docs/indepth/features/input.md

 Load in this context means to open files which are accessible on the file system.
 These files can reside on the local disk or shared on the network.

-> As a lightweight library, `DWT` only supports the following file types: BMP, JPG, TIF, PNG, and PDF.
+> As a lightweight library, `Dynamic Web TWAIN` only supports the following file types: BMP, JPG, TIF, PNG, and PDF.
 However, not all files of these types can be loaded correctly.
 Learn more [here]({{site.getstarted}}Filetype.html).
 If you come across a file that is of one of the supported file types but fails to load, please contact [Dynamsoft Support]({{site.about}}getsupport.html).

 ### [Recommended] Show the `Open File` dialog and select files to load.